 When marketing to a savvy audience, it’s not good enough to post a few flattering pictures of the property and residents enjoying themselves.
 Try to describe what it’s like to live in the unit in a way that transports potential renters into the shoes of a current resident.

 The personal touch should also apply to any type of interactions you have with interested parties.
 Respond to emails and voicemails as quickly as possible, and always maintain a pleasant demeanor during your conversations.
-If you’re busy managing multiple units, consider outsourcing to a call center that specializes in dealing with senior housing issues.
+If you’re busy managing multiple units, consider outsourcing to a call center that specializes in dealing with senior housing issues that will attract baby boomers.

 Appeal to Today’s Seniors